Stability and convergence of in time approximations of hyperbolic elastodynamics via stepwise minimization: Stability

 \subsection{Gronwall--type inequalities}

 To show the stability and convergence rate of our scheme, we will make use of some inequalities of discrete Gronwall type.
-For completeness, we start with the classical version of the Gronwall inequality, including a short proof. \begin{lemma}[Discrete Gronwall inequality] Let $a_0,\dots,a_n \geq 0$ satisfy with $c > 0$
+For completeness, we start with the classical version of the Gronwall inequality, including a short proof.